The IAE Systems

-- Entity Registration in SAM.gov provides entities the ability to apply for federal grants or loans or bid on government contracts.
-On SAM.gov, entities can register, update or renew entity registration, and check the status of entity registration.
-Anyone can search public entity registration information by creating and signing into a SAM.gov account.
+- Entity Information includes entity registration records, Unique Entity ID records, exclusions, responsibility/qualification records, and the Disaster Response Registry.
+Entity registration in SAM.gov provides entities the ability to apply for federal grants or loans or bid on government contracts.
+On SAM.gov, entities can register, update or renew entity registration, check the status of entity registration, and get a Unique Entity ID.
+Anyone can search public entity information by creating and signing into a SAM.gov account.

 - Exclusions identify a party excluded from receiving federal contracts, certain subcontracts, and certain types of federal financial and non-financial assistance and benefits.
 Awarding officials check SAM.gov to see if an exclusion exists for an entity.

 SAM.gov is also the system that assigns the Unique Entity ID, a 12-character alphanumeric identifier used by the federal government to identify organizations for federal award purposes.

 CPARS contains data on federal contractors, including both past performance information and integrity records (proceedings related to federal awards, terminations, etc.).
 Past Performance Information Retrieval System (PPIRS) was a single source for contractor performance information.
 This system has merged into CPARS.